Olla v-nigrum: Life cycle

 Olla v-nigrum has an egg stage of about one to two days on average.
 Compared to other beetles, Olla v-nigrum have a short larval duration of about seven days.
 The beetle's pupal phase lasts about four to five days.
 Finally, Olla v-nigrum has an egg-adult phase that lasts around 16 days.
 Overall, the total cycle period of Olla v-nigrum from larva to adult is about 25 days.
 From these eggs, more than 80% will usually be viable past the larval stage.
 Once Olla v-nigrum become adults, they usually show a longevity of around 60 days.
 The mean interval between generations of these beetles was found to be about 52 days on average.

 O. v-nigrum larvae possess an elongated body.
 Their abdomen is segmented.
-After hatching, this species doesn't move around much.
+After hatching, this species does not move around much.
 They remain around the eggs, even consuming infertile eggs.

 Food resources

 Olla v-nigrum are known to oftentimes prey on psyllids, a family of insects.
 Olla v-nigrum populations have been observed to increase in response to increases in numbers of psyllids.
 Olla v-nigrum usually prey on immature psyllids, such as psyllid larvae.
 Olla v-nigrum has been observed in nature to specifically prey upon the Asian citrus psyllid (Diaphorina citri) as well as various aphids such as the Schizaphis graminum, Hyadaphis sp., Metopolophium dirhodum, Uroleucon sp., Breviocryne brassicaee L. and Myzus sp.

 It has been tested whether Olla v-nigrum prey on the Southern green stink bug (Nezara viridula) eggs and nymphs.
 It has been shown that Olla v-nigrum tend to not prey upon living stink bugs very often.
 However, they will tend to prey more on dead nymphs of the stink bug.
 This has been hypothesized to be due to the fact that the Southern green stink bug may have a defensive secretion when it is alive that discourages the beetle from attacking the bug.
 Even then, only the 4th instars of Olla v-nigrum have been shown to attack the stink bug at a high rate, as the adults tended not to attack the stink bug at all.

-This species also feeds on eggs and larvae from the Coleopatera and Lepidoptera order.
+This species also feeds on eggs and larvae from the Coleoptera and Lepidoptera orders.
 They even consume aphids from plants.
 Research has indicated that feeding this species with Anagasta kuehniella Zeller along with an artificial diet impacts Olla v-nigrum adults.
-The artificial diet used consistend of yeast, honey, ascorbic acid, and water.
+The artificial diet used consisted of yeast, honey, ascorbic acid, and water.
 Results showed that this diet allowed females to produce an average of 11.7 eggs per egg mass with a viability of about 54.8%.
 The length of the instars was around the same.
 Further research must be conducted in order to adjust the diet to optimize rearing of this species.